dantleech/blog/content/posts/2023-08-27-comparing-paths.md

 ## Normalisation

-{{< image "/images/2023-08-27/routes6.png" Resize "550x" "Two similar routes with different number of co-ordinates" >}}
+{{< image "/images/2023-08-27/routes6.png" Resize "550x" "Two similar routes with different number of coordinates" >}}

 Route A has 20 coordinates and route B has 15 coordinates (vastly simplified).

 We can _normalize_ the routes to have the same number of coordinates, we can then score each coordinate against its counterpart:

-{{< image "/images/2023-08-27/routes7.png" Resize "500x" "Normalized routes with same number of co-ordinates" >}}
+{{< image "/images/2023-08-27/routes7.png" Resize "500x" "Normalized routes with same number of coordinates" >}}

 So we can now summarise the proposal